brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 Walking the line between Waterfall and Agile can be difficult, but initially, getting off the ground requires a bit of planning and clear guidelines of how you intend to kick-off!
 That is the focus of this milestone.

-You likely have recently recently received a heavy round of feedback for your project.
+You likely have recently received a heavy round of feedback for your project's MVP state.
 It is time to pivoting from your Initial Project Spec to your finalized Project Spec for this month.
 Pivoting can come in various degrees and is a term loosely used in our industry that means to modify our direction within a project.

-How large of a pivoting, in this case, will be defined by you.
-Based upon the feedback you received from your MVP you will need to determine what changes you need to make to your initial idea as you bring that project to a full launch ready candidate.
+How large of a pivot, in this case, will be defined by you, and approved by the Capstone Team.
+Based upon the feedback you received from your MVP you will need to determine what changes you need to make to your initial idea as you bring that project to a launch ready candidate.

 ## Milestone Pre-requisites